Paul Foot (comedian): The Paul Foot Festival

-In 2009, Paul Foot hosted his own all-day festival at Bethnal Green Working Men's Club in East London with the help of arts and music collective HungaMunga.
+In 2009, Foot hosted his own all-day festival at Bethnal Green Working Men's Club in East London.
 Sketches included 'Foot of the Yard', a whodunnit, an Invisible Man Contest, Flamingo I-Spy, an Erotic Menu, and Paul's Rants.
-HungaMunga provided many arts and crafts materials and activities.
-Foot also painted portraits of members of the audience.
-The festival also included Paul's Protégé's featuring the comedians Tom Bell and Joel Dommett.
+Foot painted portraits of members of the audience.
+The festival included Paul's Protégé's featuring the comedians Tom Bell and Joel Dommett.
 Musical performers at the festival were Birmingham gonzo-ska band Misty's Big Adventure and Antony Elvin.

+Other work

 Television

 Foot has appeared on numerous television shows including: